PLSQL-Capstone-Projects-AUCA-2024/Tue_Cardinalz_Course_Management_System/README.md

 ## The provided documents in the main branch outline the design and objectives of a course management system aimed at streamlining tasks for university lecturers, here are some insights of the whole progect:

-**Phase 2: Business Process Modeling focuses on defining and visualizing the workflow of the course management system.
+-**Phase 2: Business Process Modeling focuses on defining and visualizing the workflow of the course management system.
 This phase includes:**

 ⚡Scope: Centralizing course management tasks like attendance, assignments, and grading.